michael2012z/BitBible/markdown/KJV/files/Job.md

 5. As for the earth, out of it cometh bread: and under it is turned up as it were fire.

-6. The stones of it are the place of sapphires: and it hath dust of gold.dust…: or, gold ore
+6. The stones of it are the place of sapphires: and it hath dust of gold.

 7. There is a path which no fowl knoweth, and which the vulture’s eye hath not seen:

 8. The lion’s whelps have not trodden it, nor the fierce lion passed by it.

-9. He putteth forth his hand upon the rock; he overturneth the mountains by the roots.rock: or, flint
+9. He putteth forth his hand upon the rock; he overturneth the mountains by the roots.

 10. He cutteth out rivers among the rocks; and his eye seeth every precious thing.

-11. He bindeth the floods from overflowing; and the thing that is hid bringeth he forth to light.overflowing: Heb. weeping
+11. He bindeth the floods from overflowing; and the thing that is hid bringeth he forth to light.

 12. But where shall wisdom be found? and where is the place of understanding?